Iraqi PM chairs security meeting after drone attack on residence | Law-Order

 Iraqi PM chairs security meeting after drone attack on residence

-The attack came two days after violent clashes in Baghdad between government forces and supporters of Iran-backed political parties, most of which have armed wings, since those groups lost dozens of seats in parliament after a general election on Oct.
-10. Kadhimi has ordered an investigation into the deaths and injuries of demonstrators and security forces in those clashes.
+The attack came two days after clashes in Baghdad between government forces and supporters of Iran-backed political parties, most of which have armed wings, since those groups lost dozens of seats in parliament after an Oct.
+10 general election.
+Kadhimi has ordered an investigation into the deaths and injuries of demonstrators and security forces in those clashes.

 - Country: